-‘RHONY’ Star Luann De Lesseps, 55, Rocks Tight Rainbow Dress For Pride Month Throwback
+‘RHONY’ Star Luann de Lesseps, 55, Rocks Tight Rainbow Dress For Pride Month Throwback

-Cabaret star Luann de Lesseps is celebrating Pride Month with a sexy throwback photo.
+Cabaret star Luann de Lesseps is celebrating Pride Month with a throwback photo.
 The post was added to her Instagram page yesterday, and it has captured the attention of many of her 667,000-plus fans.

 Luann had a massive smile on her face as she took in the scenery.
-She waved a rainbow flag in one hand and held her opposite hand near her side.
-The 55-year-old stood with her shoulders facing the camera, but her eyes wandered off to the side.
+She waved a rainbow flag in one hand and held her opposite arm at her side.
+The 55-year-old stood with her body to the camera, but her gaze was off to the side.
 She went all-out with her Pride Month look and sported a curve-hugging dress that showed off her fantastic figure.

-The garment was multi-colored to go with the theme of the parade and boasted bright hues of red, yellow, green, blue, and purple.
-It had thick straps that were similar to a wife beater and her toned, and tanned arms were well on display.
-Luann’s tiny midsection and waist looked like they had no imperfections, and the dress fit tightly on every inch of her body.
+The garment was multicolored to go with the theme of the parade and boasted bright hues of red, yellow, green, blue, and purple.
+It had thick straps, and her toned and tanned arms were well on display.
+Luann’s trim midsection and waist were accentuated by the formfitting number.

-The reality star accessorized her colorful dress with a beaded necklace that had a rainbow medallion on end.
-She wore a gold purse around her shoulder and also sported a white bracelet with a blue gem.
-Luann rocked a pair of large hoop earrings in the look and styled her short tresses with a middle part.
-She appeared to be wearing a natural application of makeup that included a small amount of blush and a nude lip.
+The reality star accessorized her colorful dress with a beaded necklace that had a rainbow medallion on the end.
+She wore a gold purse over her shoulder and also sported a white bracelet with a blue gem.
+Luann rocked a pair of large hoop earrings for the look and styled her short tresses with a middle part.
+She appeared to be wearing a light application of makeup that included a small amount of blush and a natural lip.

 The post has garnered a ton of attention from her fans with over 7,000 likes and 90-plus comments.
-Some of the reality star’s fans commented on her beauty while countless others dropped a line to thank her for her support.
+Some of the reality star’s admirers commented on her beauty while countless others dropped a line to thank her for her support.

 “Pride is more than a flag.
 Love you babe,” one follower commented with a few heart emoji.